 Thus, the pedestrian street naturally tends to be Really Narrow, certainly compared to the Arterial Street which can easily be sixty feet wide when including both the central automobile roadway and sidewalks, plus any additional buffers and so forth.

 I’ve given a basic ratio of 80% Really Narrow pedestrian streets, 17% Arterial streets and 3% Grand Boulevards as a way of thinking about how a Traditional City can be laid out.
+You can think of it as a 1:5 ratio, thus 1:5:25.
 This measure is by street length.
 Since the Really Narrow street is much narrower than the Arterials and Grand Boulevards, these larger formats take a proportionately larger amount of total surface area devoted to streets.

 Although it may seem that this would create problems for motorized vehicles, in practice this is not the case.
 Although 80% of the streets are of the Really Narrow people-centric type, in actuality there are few places that are more than perhaps 200-300 meters from an Arterial Street.
 Thus, any trip in a wheeled vehicle would be on Arterial or larger streets until the last 200 meters or so, which might be done at a sub-10mph pace.
 Thus, from the perspective of a driver, it is largely irrelevant.
 Indeed, the Really Narrow street offers some attractions to a driver.
 There is typically very little auto traffic at all, so it is often easy to stop the vehicle right in the middle of the street for at least a few minutes, enough for a taxi dropoff or package delivery.